Have Questions? Want to see Valtix in action?

 - Baking security into the DevOps process using the Valtix Terraform provider that enables security teams to move in lockstep with the application teams and enables business agility

 The entire deployment and security policy management can be performed in minutes from the Valtix service console or using Terraform.
-This is what enables you to make security operate at the speed of cloud, i.e. as application and DevOps teams deploy and update applications, they are automatically protected.
+This enables you to make security operate at the speed of cloud, i.e., as application and DevOps teams deploy and update applications, they are automatically protected.

-Outline Steps for Security in Your Google Cloud Environment
+Outline Steps for Security in Your GCP Environment

 - Sign up to get an account using the Valtix Free Tier